Samreay/ChainConsumer/doc/index.rst

 Installation
 ------------

-ChainConsumer requires the following dependencies:
+ChainConsumer requires the following dependencies, along with a LaTeX installation:

 .. literalinclude:: ../requirements.txt